cja119/chilerotterdamsupplymodel/README.md

 To quick start this, clone the repository and run the following bash command to set up the conda environment:

 ```
-conda env create -f environment.yml
+conda env create -f MIPSupplyChain.yml
 ```

-Then activate the environemtn using the following:
+Then activate the environment using the following:

 ```
 source activate MIPSupplyChain